joniles/mpxj/mkdocs/docs/howto-use-fields.md

 are targeting specific fields.
 If we're reading a schedule whose contents are unknown to us, how can we tell which fields are actually populated?
-A typical use-case for this might be where we need to read a schedule, then present the user with the ability to select the columns to appear in a tabular display of the schedule contents.
+A typical use-case for this might be where we need to read a schedule, then present the user with the ability to select the columns they'd like to see in a tabular display of the schedule contents.
 If you look at the various enumerations which have mentioned previously in this section (`TaskField`, `ResourceField` and so on) you can see that there are a large number of possible fields a user could choose from, so ideally we only want to show a user field which actually contain non-default values.

 To solve this problem we need to use the appropriate `getPopulatedFields` method for each of the entities we're interested in.

 ```java
 ProjectFile file = new UniversalProjectReader().read("example.mpp");